11th Expeditionary Combat Aviation Brigade

 The 11th Expeditionary Combat Aviation Brigade is a Combat Aviation Brigade in the United States Army Reserve.
-The unit's lineage can be traced to the prior lineage and insignia of the 11th Aviation Group which was last headquartered in Illesheim, Germany in 2005.
+The unit traces its history to the test aviation group of the 11th Air Assault Division (Test) in the 1960s.
 It is one of two aviation brigades of Army Reserve Aviation Command.
 The brigade consists of a headquarters company, two Black Hawk assault battalions, and one fixed wing battalion.
-The brigade was activated in its current formation on 16 September 2016.
+The brigade was activated in its current form on 16 September 2016.
+The Army announced in May 2025 that it expects to deactivate the brigade in 2026.